 But be sure to take in the Seattle evening by walking along the waterfront and/or stopping in for dinner or drinks and a handful of restaurants and bars nearby.

-Or, depending on where you are staying, you may be able to take in the views from the balcony of your hotel.
+Or, depending on where you are staying during your weekend in Seattle, you may be able to take in the views from the balcony of your hotel.

 Day 3 – Explore Seattle Center

 The final day of your 3 days in Seattle will take you into Seattle Center.

 You can take the monorail, bus or walk there from your hotel.
-The Seattle Center is where you will find the famous Space Needle, and you can’t visit Seattle without going for a ride to the top of this iconic Seattle monument.
+The Seattle Center is where you will find the famous Space Needle, which is a must-do during a day of Seattle sightseeing.

 Get instant access and included entry to the Space Needle with your CityPass.
 Otherwise get in line for the Space Needle early as lines can get long!

-After you ascend to the top and take in the incredible 360-degree views, it’s time to come back down to enjoy your next activity.
+After you ascend to the top of this iconic Seattle monument and take in the incredible 360-degree views overlooking Elliott Bay, it’s time to come back down to enjoy your next activity.

 Next door to the Space Needle is Chihuly Garden and Glass.
 An exhibition center showcasing the glass artwork of Washington local Dale Chihuly, there are 8 galleries, a magnificent glasshouse, and a garden to explore.

-After you are wowed by the beautiful glass sculptures, you can choose to watch a short video about Chihuly’s work and glassblowing process.
+After you are wowed by the beautiful glass sculptures, you can choose to watch a short video about Chihuly’s work and the glassblowing process.

 Chihuly Garden is a unique experience that shouldn’t be skipped!

 If you have kids then a visit to the Pacific Science Center must be on your to-do list!